 Synchronous rectifier

-A synchronous rectifier is a circuit device in which the output rectifier diode of a power supply unit is replaced with an active switch such as a MOSFET.
-Rectification using a Schottky diode is called an asynchronous rectifier.
-This switch alternates between on and off under control, performs the role of a rectifier, and as a result, significantly reduces losses in the output stage of the power supply, improving efficiency.
+A synchronous rectifier is a circuit device in which the output rectifier diode of a power supply is replaced with an active switch such as a MOSFET.
+In contrast, rectification using a Schottky diode is called an asynchronous rectifier.
+This switch is turned on and off under control to perform the role of a rectifier, resulting in a significant reduction of losses in the output stage of the power supply and improved efficiency.